-Brian K, Dennis, DDS provides restorative dentistry in Albuquerque, NM.
-Call 505-292-1051 to learn more and schedule your appointment.
+Brian K. Dennis, DDS provides restorative dentistry in Albuquerque, NM.
+Contact us today for more information about our dental services.

 When you choose a dentist who specializes in aesthetics for your restorative dental procedure, your damaged tooth will be restored to its original function and appearance.
 Dr. Dennis is a skilled cosmetic dentist with advanced training in restorative dentistry, including prosthodontics, and he completed an advanced general dentistry residency program upon graduating from dental school.